 Fintech startup BruPay’s eWallet application will carry no transaction or registration fees for customers and merchants who sign on and make purchases using the newly launched service.

-With an increasing number of cashless payment options in Brunei, BruPay’s unique selling point is its promise to only levy fees when customers or merchants withdraw or transfer funds out of their eWallet into their bank account or at BruPay’s cash counter at their office in Kiulap.
+With an increasing number of cashless payment options in Brunei, BruPay’s unique selling point is its promise to only levy a 2% withdrawal fee when customers or merchants withdraw or transfer funds out of their eWallet into their bank account or at BruPay’s cash counter at their office in Kiulap.

 “You’re not going to use the (digital) eWallet if everytime you pay there’s a charge,” said BruPay CEO Sophian Mat Suny after their app’s official launch yesterday at Avenue 41 in Kiarong.